Last updated: 20 February 2025

 2021

-A UK Home Office Country of Origin report on Sri Lanka summarised the widespread discrimination faced by LGBT people, including in employment, education, healthcare, and housing.
+A UK Home Office report on sexual orientation and gender identity policies in Sri Lanka summarised the widespread discrimination faced by LGBT people, including in employment, education, healthcare, and housing.
 They are subjected to hate speech online, emotional violence, and physical abuse.

 2020